neil-morrison44/MiSTer_tty2pico/arduino/README.md

 This is a pin mapping for the Raspberry Pi Pico and pin-compatible clones.
 Connect your display to the corresponding `TFT_` pins and your optional SD reader to the corresponding `SD_` pins.
 You will of course also need to connect to the necessary power pin(s) for your devices.
 For the GC9A01, that would be the `3V3(OUT)` pin in the image.
 An ILI9341 display will want 5v power, so that would be better connected to the `VBUS` or `VSYS` pins.

-If your microSD reader is level-shifting, you should be able to hook it up to the `VBUS` or `VSYS` pins and be set, otherwise you will also need to connect it to the `3V3(OUT)` pin possibly along with your display.
+If you have an external SD reader, you will need to hook it up to the `3V3(OUT)` pin, possibly sharing it with the display.

 If you're using a RoundyPi you don't have to worry about any of this 😁